sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Expected Behaviour:
 1. In the meals list view for the meal with Name en 'Marinara Sauce' see the Photo url column value displayed as a thumbnail.
 2. In the meals list view for the meal with Name en 'Marinara Sauce' see the video url column value displayed as a embedded video.
-3. In the meals list view for the meal with Name en 'Marinara Sauce' Clicking on the play button will display the video.
+3. In the meals list view for the meal with Name en 'Marinara Sauce' Clicking on the play button will start displaying the video.
-4. The displayed video for the meal with Name en 'Marinara Sauce' can be played in full screen.
+4. The displayed video for the meal with Name en 'Marinara Sauce' can be played in full screen and back to normal size.

 ## Test Results:
 Test Case Passed.